 Camp ENERGY Vaccination Policy

-The camp environment places children in very close proximity for an extended period of time raising the risk for transmission of a number of communicable diseases.
+The camp environment places children and adults in very close proximity for an extended period of time raising the risk for transmission of a number of communicable diseases.
 While to totality of this risk cannot be negated by any one practice, the adherence to recommended vaccination schedules has been shown to be effective in reducing the risk for a number of serious diseases.
 As such, Camp ENERGY has established the following policy to address the organization’s expectations for routine vaccination of campers to ensure the safety of all in attendance during camping periods.

-- It is the expectation that all campers be properly vaccinated.
+- It is the expectation that all campers and volunteers be properly vaccinated.
 Since the recommendations for vaccination are altered from time to time based on new scientific literature and the development of new vaccines, Camp ENERGY will adhere to the vaccination requirements set forth by the Centers for Disease Control (CDC) to determine appropriateness of an individual’s vaccine history.

 - All campers are expected to provide written proof of prior vaccinations during the enrollment process which is to occur prior to camp attendance.
 Acceptable proof of vaccination can include individual physician vaccination records or school records.